net-lisias-ksp/io_object_mu/Animating-for-KSP.md

 Firstly for animation with key frames, rotation needs to be in quarternions, not eluer.
-You can still use eluer to edit, just change to quarternions and blender will convert for you:
+You can still use eluer to edit, just change to quarternions **before applying keyframes** and blender will convert for you:

 ![](https://i.imgur.com/Pa0EcuJ.png)